Dhei-vid/Dhei-vid/README.md

 *   ✉️  You can contact me at [djetuk@gmail.com](mailto:djetuk@gmail.com)
 *   🚀  I'm currently working on [Cara E-Commerce Site](https://e-commerce-cara.netlify.app/)
 *   🧠  I'm currently taking a course on React on Udemy.
-*   🤝  I'm open to collaborating on Interesting Web Applications and internship positions for Frontend Web Development.
+*   🤝  I'm open to collaborating on Interesting Web Applications and internship positions for Frontend Development.
 *   ⚡  The dream is to be a FullStack MERN developer.

 ### Skills